+The NHS App is a useful tool to help manage your health.
 This service is not available for patients under the age of 16 years.
 If you need further information, please ask at Reception.

 All staff at the practice aim to be sensitive to the needs and respect the confidentiality of our patients.
 You can speak to a nurse or doctor or any other member of the practice staff in confidence about any issue, the only exception to this is if the healthcare professional believes that in keeping something confidential you are put at risk of danger or serious harm.
 This is an extreme situation and, if they need to report to another health care professional, they will inform you first.